 3.3.3.
 Infrared Spectrum

 The infrared spectrum includes wavelengths, which are longer than visible wavelengths.
 It roughly ranges between 700nm to 1mm.
-IR-A, IR-B and IR-C are three categories within the infrared spectrum.
-The application of using this spectrum is to perform water vapor measurements where the detection wavelengths are 870nm and 940nm respectively.
-[11]
+IR-A (700nm – 1400nm), IR-B (1400nm – 3000nm) and IR-C (3000nm – 1mm) are three categories within the infrared spectrum.
+Figure 10 shows that water vapour has strong absorption bands at 940nm, 1100nm, 1380nm in IR-A region.
+Water vapour also has a relatively weak absorption band at 870nm [18].
+Therefore the application of using this spectrum is to perform water vapour measurements where the detection wavelengths are 870nm and 940nm respectively.
+[17]

 3.4.
 Beer-Lambert Law

-Sun photometer data requires modeling techniques for better calibration.
-A modeling method, that is simple for calibration is Beer-Lambert Law.
+The sun photometer data requires modeling techniques for better calibration.
+A modeling method, which is simple for calibration is Beer-Lambert Law [19].
 It can determine how much light intensity is absorbed or scattered by aerosols and water vapour in the atmosphere.
-It is a method of performing Aerosols Optical Depth Measurement, and water vapour measurements.
+It is a method of performing Aerosols Optical Depth Measurement, and water vapour measurements [19].
 This method is to plot a calibrated data by integrating the voltage taken from the sun photometer and the solar zenith elevation angle.
-Solar zenith elevation angle is an angle between the sun and its vertical surface.
-Using elevation angle from the horizontal surface can determine the solar zenith angle as in equation 1.
+Solar zenith elevation angle θ is an angle between the sun and its vertical surface.
+Using elevation angle from the horizontal surface φ can determine the solar zenith angle as in equation 1.

 θ=90-φ (Equation 1)

-where φ is the elevation angle from the horizontal earth surface.

-The elevation angle is essential for the sun photometer because it gives the air mass, and the relationship with the voltage data with reference to Beer’s Lambert Law.
-A GPS positioning sensor gives information about time and location in terms of latitude and longitude.
+The elevation angle φ is essential for the sun photometer because it gives the air mass, and the relationship with the voltage data with reference to Beer’s Lambert Law.
+A GPS positioning sensor gives information about time and location in terms of latitude α and longitude.
 This will give the elevation angle, hour angle (HRA), and declination angle δ.
-Therefore it enables with the sun photometer to calibrate data on aerosol optical depth measurements and water vapour measurements[13] [14].
+Therefore it enables with the sun photometer to calibrate data on aerosol optical depth measurements and water vapour measurements[20] [21].
 The data will then compute the air mass, which will be the data in the x-axis of the Langley Extrapolation Plot.